Monotone solutions for mean field games master equations : continuous state space and common noise: First order master equations with common noise

 \item The initial condition holds

 \end{itemize} \end{Def} As we did in the previous cases, we can establish the following uniqueness result. \begin{Theorem} Under Hypothesis \ref{hypmon}, two monotone solutions of \eqref{met} in the sense of Definition \ref{deftt} only differ by a function $c :[0,\infty) \times\mptd \to \mathbb{R}$.
-If such a monotone solution $U$ exists, then $U(t)$ is actually monotone for all time $t \geq 0$.
-If, in addition, Hypothesis \ref{hypmon+} is satisfied, then there is uniqueness of monotone solutions of \eqref{met}. \end{Theorem} \begin{proof} The proof of this result is once again very similar to the one of Theorem \ref{uniqtime}.
+If such a monotone solution $U$ exists, then $U(t)$ is actually monotone for all time $t \geq 0$. \end{Theorem} \begin{proof} The proof of this result is once again very similar to the one of Theorem \ref{uniqtime}.
 For the first part of the claim, let us take two solutions $U$ and $V$ and define $W : [0,T]^2 \times \mptd^2 : \mathbb{R}$ by

 Let us now remark, following the same argument as in the proof of Theorem \ref{uniqtime}, that at a point $(t_0,s_0,µ_0,\nu_0)$ of strict minimum of $W$ (up to the addition small perturbations using Lemma \ref{Stegall}), the relation of monotone solutions one obtains is similar to the classical one except for the addition of a term in $\lambda$.
 When combining the relation from $U$ and the one from $V$, one obtain the same relation except for the addition of the term